Skip to main contentIntegration Learning Hub

 300 api demo 3 6 1

 Action 3.6.2Change the Full Name to Andrew Young (1).
-Click the highlighted icon to Try this action, which tests the connection (2).
+Click the Test action link, which tests the connection (2).

 300 api demo 3 6 2